pullreminders/enterprise/README.md

 5. Under the same "OAuth & Permissions" tab, add a new Redirect URI.
 It should be your hostname plus the path `/auth/slack/callback`, e.g. `https://pullreminders.myco.com/auth/slack/callback`.
 If you don't know your hostname yet, remember to come back and set this later.
 6. Go to the "Bot Users" tab and create a bot user with the name "Pull Reminders" and username "pullreminders".
-7. After setting up your Slack app, **do not** install the app to your Slack workspace from Slack's website.
-You will install the Slack App to your workspace through Pull Reminders once your instance is set up.
+7. After setting up your Slack app, **do not** install the app to your Slack workspace from Slack's website or submit it to the Slack App Directory.
+You will install the Slack App through Pull Reminders once your instance is set up.
+8. Slack does not currently offer static IPs for whitelisting, but you can [whitelist your IPs in Slack](https://api.slack.com/docs/oauth-safety#ip_whitelisting) if you would like.

 ## Create a GitHub App

-Pull Reminders requires a GitHub app in order to integrate with your GitHub Enterprise instance.
+Pull Reminders requires a [GitHub App](https://developer.github.com/enterprise/2.13/apps/about-apps/#about-github-apps) in order to integrate with your GitHub Enterprise instance.
 Follow the steps below to create a GitHub App.
 You'll also come back later to make a few more updates after setting up your Pull Reminders instance.

 1. Go to your GitHub "Settings" then "Developer Settings" then "GitHub Apps", then click "New GitHub App"
 2. Set the fields, permissions, and event subscriptions outlined below.
 You can always change these later after saving.
 Note that several of these settings include your Pull Reminders instance hostname, so if you don't know it yet be sure to come back later and update your settings.